thiloklein/matchingMarkets/README.md

 # matchingMarkets

-> An R package for the analysis of stable matchings.
+> Structural Estimator and Algorithms for the Analysis of Stable Matchings.

 # Functions